abhinav/git-spice/doc/includes/cli-reference.md

 If there are no staged changes, an empty commit will be created.
 Use -a/--all to automatically stage modified and deleted files, just like 'git commit -a'.
+Use --no-commit to create the branch without committing.

 If a branch name is not provided, it will be generated from the commit message.